omaresguerra/dict-tot-dsa-final-project/README.md

 - **Data Cleaning**: Processes to handle missing values, outliers, and data inconsistencies.
 - **Exploratory Data Analysis (EDA)**: Key insights derived using statistical summaries, distribution analysis, and correlation checks.
-- **Visualizations**: Heatmaps, line plots, box plots, and histograms showcasing the data's underlying patterns.
+- **Visualizations**: Line plots, bar plots, box plots, and density plots showcasing the data's underlying patterns.
 - **Summary of Findings**: A detailed section on the interpretation of results, with potential causes and effects of heat patterns in different cities.

 ## Tech Stack